vindou/cs180-team-project/ReadMe.md

 message index of the new message to the size of the message ArrayList, so it's crucial that this method functions.

+There are several tests for TextMessage.java.
+The first one test the constructor in an identical way to how Message.java's constructor is tested.
+The second one tests the edit message method in the subclass, by comparing the final rawMessage field of a TextMessage object to what it's expected to be.
+The third checks our equality method using a simple assertTrue method call.
+The final test tests our toString method, which converts the Message object into a string for file writing.

 ### Conversation.java:

 This class contains the information for every conversation in the database.
 Each conversation has a Conversation Name,